danielloader/kubernetes-sdlc/README.md

 1. Return the cluster to its freshly bootstrapped state sans any external state.
 You should be left with a single `flux-system` kustomization and no HelmRelease objects.
 1. Destroy the kubernetes cluster using the infrastructure as code that deployed it initially.

-> **NOTE:** _As a nice to have it would be worth scripting the clean down procedure, but it is considerably easier than the existing deletion scripts - list all the kustomizations and helmcharts with an annotation or label matching a value indicating they mutate state and then subsequently deleting them via kubectl._
+> **NOTE:** _As a nice to have it would be worth scripting the clean down procedure, but it is considerably easier than the existing deletion scripts - list all the kustomizations and helm charts with an annotation or label matching a value indicating they mutate state and then subsequently deleting them via kubectl._
 >
 > _It makes a lot of sense to start using annotations liberally on this, so you can differentiate between a helm chart of kustomization that provides a custom resource definition and subsequently a controller, and charts which use those.
 You **must** remove the custom objects before the controllers, or finalisers cannot be triggered and thus you will end up with dangling resources - some of which will cause your IAC to fail when trying to remove a VPC as those resources are likely still bound inside the VPC (Application load balancers etc)._